The Secret of Psalm 46 (2002)

 In that same place, he dug a hole in the ground and placed inside a ceramic container inscribed with the following words:

-“I am the keeper of the Jewel of Masquerade, waiting for you, or Eternity.”
+“I am the Keeper of the Jewel of MASQUERADE, which lies waiting safe inside me for You or Eternity.”

 . . .